ably/sdk-api-reference/descriptions.md

 ## class JsonObject

-`JsonObject` denotes any type or interface in the target language that represents an RFC4627 object or array value respectively.
+The `JsonObject` object denotes any type or interface in the target language that represents an RFC4627 object or array value respectively.
 Such types serialize to, and may be deserialized from, the corresponding JSON text.
 This object is platform-dependent, typically a Dict-like object.

 ||| Spec | Description |
 |---|---|---|---|